Diffuse Domain Methods with Dirichlet Boundary Conditions

 \begin{rmk} When we take $\alpha = \beta = 0$, Nitsche's method matches DDM2, so this method can be derived via \cref{subsection:approach2} as well.
 For Nitsche's method to be coercive, we require $\beta > 0$ in the case $\alpha \geq 0$.
-This suggests we can create a coercive DDM2 style method by adding these stabilising terms from Nitsche's methods in the \DD{} framework. \end{rmk} From numerical experiments, using the same $B.C.$ from DDM2 (\cref{meth:ddm2}) preforms best.
+This suggests we can create a coercive DDM2 style method by adding these stabilising terms from Nitsche's methods in the \DD{} framework. \end{rmk} From numerical experiments, using the same $\BC{}$ from DDM2 (\cref{meth:ddm2}) has higher accuracy.
 Therefore, by combining the first two terms, we use this weak form